Alice in Wonderland (franchise): Mad Tea Party

 Mad Tea Party is a spinning tea cup ride at all five Disneyland-style theme parks.
 The ride theme is inspired by the Unbirthday Party scene in Alice In Wonderland.
 The ride has gained attention over the years for the number of people who get motion sickness as a result of the spinning component of the ride.

 Alice in Wonderland (ride)

 Alice in Wonderland is a dark ride in Fantasyland at Disneyland in Anaheim, California.
 Based on the animated adaptation of the same name, the attraction resides next to a second ride, the Mad Tea Party, based on a scene in that same adaptation.
 The presence of two rides based on the film is unusual in that Walt Disney said he regretted making it because it lacked a connection to the audience's hearts.

 Mad T Party

 Mad T Party is a show at Disney California Adventure which occurs in the Hollywood Studios subsection of the Hollywood Land section of the park.
 Mad T Party premiered on June 15, 2012, the same day the park was re-dedicated.
 The show is inspired by Tim Burton's Alice in Wonderland.

+It's a Small World

+It’s a Small World is an Old Mill boat ride located in the Fantasyland area at various Disney theme parks around the world.
+The Disneyland and Tokyo Disneyland versions of It's a Small World featured Alice and White Rabbit in the England scene since 2009 (in Disneyland) and 2018 (in Tokyo Disneyland).